SohailAhmed145/60_Day_KMP_App_Development/Day_7-15_whyNotesApp/WhyNote/README.md

 2. **Add a Note**: Click on the "Add" button to create a new note.
 3. **Edit a Note**: Tap on an existing note to edit its content.
 4. **Delete a Note**: Swipe a note to delete it.

+## Contributing

+Contributions are welcome!
+Please fork this repository and submit a pull request with your changes.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a pull request

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.